 READ MORE ABOUT CHRIS GARCIA PEAK

-Chris Garcia Peak is the Founder and Producing Artistic Director of Cock and Bull Theatre in Chicago since 2009.
+Chris Garcia Peak is a director, teacher and writer living in Chicago, IL.
+He is the Founder and Producing Artistic Director of Cock and Bull Theatre in Chicago since 2009.
 Called “The Bad Boy" of Chicago Theatre by The Huffington Post, Cock and Bull produces original and devised theatre in Chicago.
 Cock and Bull is funded in part by the Richard H. Driehaus Foundation and has completed two residencies with the Department of Cultural Affairs and Special Events as a part of their In The Works Series, presenting a workshop production of the original play Peter and the Voolf, and Voyage.
 Cock and Bull has premiered three productions written and directed by Peak; The Legend of Ginger Bred, Axe Lizzie, and The Possession of Alice.
 For Cock and Bull Chris has also directed Christopher Durang’s Titanic, Voolf, Voyage at Chopin Theatre, the world premiere of the site specific immersive production Lecherous Honey by Megan Breen, a contemporary adaptation of Ibsen’s Ghosts.
 Chris has also directed Catastrophe (Prop Theatre), Mac Wellman’s Dracula (Collision Theatre), Shotgun Wedding (Collision Theatre- American Past Time), Revenging Ophelia (Bailiwick), Rocky Horror Show (Dorothy Menker Theatre), The Rover (Illinois State), The Laramie Project (Lake Forest), The Seagull (The Theatre School DePaul), Original Recipe (The Theatre School DePaul).

 Chris is one of the 2003-2004 recipients of The Michael Maggio Directing Scholarships from the Goodman Theatre.
 He directed Mariela in the Desert by Karen Zacarias at The Goodman Theatre: New Stage Reading Series.
 Chris served as the assistant director to Henry Godinez on the world premiere of Luis Alfaro’s Electricidad at The Goodman Theatre in Chicago, and has assisted director Lisa Portes at The Merle Reskin Theatre.